Bottom line: If slash, feminism or anti-oppressive practice makes you react negatively,

 I agree with the sentiment that Damian is safe, since DC wants to make him the "true" Robin, despite the fact that paired with Bruce instead of Dick he's really just kind of boring and bratty.

 I'd like to suggest Commissioner Gordon as a possible death for the story.
-He's an established enough member of the Bat-family, or at least an ally of, that DC would be able to trumpet the "shocking/nothing-will-ever-be-the-same"
+He's an established enough member of the Bat-family, or at least an ally of, that DC would be able to trumpet the "shocking/nothing-will-ever-be-the-same" nature of his death, but has also been a minor enough character since the reboot that no writer has any upcoming plans for the character that could be derailed.

 I didn't know DC did a poll about the reboot.
 That's interesting, but it might be even more confusing if they went back to the old continuity now.
 Not that I expect that to happen, because that would mean an admission of error on their part, when DC seems determined to blame everything on the fans.